-12.2.11.1.
+12.2.12.1.
 Pain Intensity

-Individual pain items on the mBPI-sf (that is, worst, least, average, and current pain) will be described using descriptive statistics (for example, n, mean, median, standard deviation, minimum, and maximum) by treatment arm and time points.
-A mixed effects model, repeated measures model will be applied to compare between treatment arms, which may be adjusted for other covariates.
+Individual pain items on the mBPI-sf (that is, worst, least, average, and current pain) will be described using descriptive statistics by treatment arm.
+A mixed effects model, repeated measures model may be applied to compare between treatment arms, which will be adjusted for other covariates.
 Corresponding analyses will also be conducted for the mean of 7 pain interference with function items.
-If a patient does not complete Questions 5a through 5g on the BPI-sf, the mean score for the 7 pain interference items will be calculated based on those answered questions when at least 4 out of 7 questions were completed (that is, ≥50% of the questions were answered).
-Separate similar analyses will be conducted using the average of the BPI-sf/worst pain assessments associated with each cycle.
+If a patient does not complete Questions 5a through 5g on the BPI-sf, the mean score for the 7 pain interference items will be calculated based on those answered questions when at least 4 out of 7 questions were completed (that is, $\geq 50\%$ of the questions were answered).

-12.2.11.2.
+12.2.12.2.
 Pain Assessment